hipe-eval/HIPE-OCRepair-2026/_pages/timeline.md

 All times are CEST.

-Please also refer to the general timeline of CLEF 2026 for now: [ICDAR 2026 Dates](https://icdar2026.org/index.php/call-for-competitions/)
+Please also refer to the general timeline of ICDAR 2026 for now: [ICDAR 2026 Dates](https://icdar2026.org/index.php/call-for-competitions/)

-## Working Note Paper Instructions
+## Paper Instructions

-[Will be completed in due time]
+(Will be completed in due time)